 - Printable PDF Version

-The purpose of the Applying for Animal Ethics Approval Procedure is to guide researchers through the Animal Ethics Approval application process.
+The purpose of the Applying for Animal Research Ethics Procedure is to guide researchers (including students undertaking research) and teaching staff of Federation University and Federation Training through the Animal Ethics application process.

 This procedure applies to:

-- All staff, including sessional staff, employed by the University or any controlled entity;
+- All staff, including sessional staff, employed by the University, Federation Training, or any controlled entity;

-- All persons, including Adjunct and Honorary staff engaged in research under the auspices of the University or any controlled entity;
+- All persons, including Adjunct and Honorary staff, engaged in research under the auspices of the University, Federation Training, or any controlled entity;

-- All students of the University who engage or have engaged in research and/or research related activities, related to their studies, while enrolled at the University.
+- All students of the University who engage in research and/or research related activities, related to their studies, while enrolled at the University.

 |Animal Ethics Committee (AEC)||A University Committee established in accordance with the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes 8th edition, to oversee and approve animal use in research.|